realworldocaml/book/en/concurrent-programming-with-async.md

 Note that the list returned by `Deferred.all` reflects the order of the deferreds passed to it.
-As such, the definitions will be printed out in the same order that the search wrods are passed in, no matter what orders the queries return in.
+As such, the definitions will be printed out in the same order that the search words are passed in, no matter what orders the queries return in.
 We could rewrite this code to print out the results as they're received (and thus potentially out of order) as follows.